Input Settings

 Keyboard Keys selection

-Sometimes picking the right key for the action/axis mapping might be problematic because there are so many keyboard keys to scroll.
-To make this easier use your keyboard to search the item in the open context menu popup.
-You can also navigate with arrow keys around the list and confirm the choice with Enter.
+Sometimes picking the right key for the action/axis mapping can be problematic because there are so many keyboard keys to scroll through.
+To make this easier, you can use your keyboard to search for the item in the open context menu popup.
+By pressing a key multiple times, it will take you through each key starting with that letter.
+You can also navigate with arrow keys through the list and confirm the choice with Enter.
 This makes it easier to setup your input settings.
 This feature works with all long context menu lists across the Editor.